-&lt;sup>4 Examples of relevant legislation includes workplace health and safety legislation, taxation etc.
+$^{\rm 5}$ Examples of relevant legislation includes workplace health and safety legislation, taxation etc.

-Child Protection Support Services Child Protection Support Services and services to Families ☑ Governance and management processes promote the principles and requirements of the Child Protection Act 1999 and Child Protection Regulation Families 2011 including that the safety, wellbeing and best interests of the child, both through childhood and for the rest of the child's life, are paramount.
-Disability Services ☑ Governance and management processes promote the principles of Part 2 Disability Services Act 2006 and comply with the reporting requirements of the Coroners Act 2003 .
-Documents that support good governance e.g. constitution, terms of reference showing how the governing body operates, including meeting and reporting arrangements Charter or Statement of service user rights (such as human rights) and responsibilities Records of board/management committee processes for monitoring compliance with key legislative and contractual requirements Records of governing body/board meetings e.g. agendas, minutes and attendance register Records of external audits and internal reviews e.g. Work Health and Safety demonstrating compliance with legislative/regulatory requirements Suggestions Annual Report detailing information about organisational performance Processes for advising the relevant department/s and other relevant agencies of Evidence of changes to Board/Management Committee membership LVIdence Conflict of interest policy, conflict of interest disclosure form and procedure Emails from AustLII advising of updates to legislation.
-Queensland Community Support Scheme services: Organisations that have brokerage arrangements in place ensure they adhere to the Queensland Community Support Scheme (QCSS) Practice manual and brokerage guidelines.
-Where services are subcontracted, processes ensure that the subcontractor meets the HSQF and other contractual responsibilities applicable to the service being subcontracted.
+Families 2011 including that the safety, wellbeing and best interests of the child, both through childhood and for the rest of the child's life, are paramount.
+Disability Services ☑ Governance and management processes promote the principles of Part 2 Disability Services Act 2006 and comply with the reporting requirements of the Coroners Act 2003.6 Suggestions of Evidence Documents that support good governance e.g. constitution, terms of reference showing how the governing body operates, including meeting and reporting arrangements.
+Charter or Statement of service user rights (such as human rights) and responsibilities.
+Records of board/management committee processes for monitoring compliance with key legislative and contractual requirements.
+Records of governing body/board meetings e.g. agendas, minutes and attendance register.
+Records of external audits and internal reviews e.g. Work Health and Safety demonstrating compliance with legislative/regulatory requirements.
+Annual Report detailing information about organisational performance Processes for advising the relevant department/s and other relevant agencies of changes to Board/Management Committee membership.
+Conflict of interest policy, conflict of interest disclosure form and procedure Emails from AustLII advising of updates to legislation.
+Domestic and Family Violence services Documented and implemented processes and systems that ensure compliance with legislative, regulatory, policy and contractual requirements that apply to the organisation, including: Domestic and Family Violence Services: Practice principles, standards and guidance (2020).
+Domestic and Family Violence Protection Act 2012.
+Child Protection Act 1999.
+Public Guardian Act 2001.
+Human Rights Act 2019 - clause 28 Cultural rights-Aboriginal Peoples and Torres Strait Islander Peoples.
+Organisations that have brokerage arrangements in place ensure they adhere to the Queensland Community Support Scheme (QCSS) Practice manual and brokerage guidelines.
+Where services are subcontracted, processes ensure that the subcontractor meets the HSQF and other contractual

-&lt;sup>5 Refer to the Queensland Government fact sheet: Obligations to Report a Death in Care for further information requirement and relevant service stream or service specific requirements detailed below ☑ The roles and responsibilities of the members of the governing body are documented.
-Common ☑ Members of the governing body undergo induction relevant to their responsibilities and duties. ☑ Members of the governing body are aware of the obligation to provide family support services in accordance with the requirements in the Families Families Investment Specifications.
-Members of the governing body are aware of the obligation to provide services Disability in accordance with requirements of the Disability Services Act 2006 and Services relevant departmental policies.
-Nomination, election and appointment processes reflect the legal obligations of the organisation, or in the absence of legal obligations, contemporary business practices Records of meetings following an AGM between the newly appointed board/management committee and the relevant department/s to discuss the organisation's contractual obligations Role descriptions for Board/management committee positions Suggestions Records of orientation/induction, training and information provided to of Evidence members of the governing body (e.g. management committee) Process for identifying and addressing any gaps in skills, knowledge or experience of members of the governing body (e.g. records of skills training for member of the governing body) Members of the governing body can describe the organisation's responsibilities under the Human Rights Act 2019.
+&lt;sup>6 Refer to the Queensland Government fact sheet: Obligations to Report a Death in Care for further information t and relevant service stream or service specific requirements detailed below Common ☑ The roles and responsibilities of the members of the governing body are documented. ☑ Members of the governing body undergo induction relevant to their responsibilities and duties.
+Families ☑ Members of the governing body are aware of the obligation to provide family support services in accordance with the requirements in the Families Investment Specifications.
+Disability Services ☑ Members of the governing body are aware of the obligation to provide services in accordance with requirements of the Disability Services Act 2006 and relevant departmental policies.
+Suggestions of Evidence Nomination, election and appointment processes reflect the legal obligations of the organisation, or in the absence of legal obligations, contemporary business practices.
+Records of meetings following an AGM between the newly appointed board/management committee and the relevant department/s to discuss the organisation's contractual obligations.
+Role descriptions for Board/management committee positions.
+Records of orientation/induction, training and information provided to members of the governing body (e.g. management committee).
+Process for identifying and addressing any gaps in skills, knowledge or experience of members of the governing body (e.g. records of skills training for member of the governing body).
+Members of the governing body can describe the organisation's responsibilities under the Human Rights Act 2019.